moneroexamples/generic-xmr-scanner/html/README.md

 ## Basic html client for the scanner

-`index.html` contains the most basic html and JavaScript client to interact with the `xmrscanner` over the internet.
+`index.html` contains the most basic html and JavaScript client to interact with the `xmrscanner` over the Internet.
+The design of the `index.html` was based on the Restbed example code provided [here](https://github.com/Corvusoft/restbed/blob/master/documentation/example/WEB_SOCKET.md#client).

-To server it over `http`, the easiest is to use python 3's build in http server
+The easiest way to serve it is to use  python 3's build in `http` server:

 ```bash
 # go to where generic-xmr-scanner is located, e.g.,